AugustoCarrasco/AugustoCarrasco/Readme.md

-<h3> Hello!
+<h3 align="center"> Hello!
 I'm Augusto Carrasco! </h3>
 <hr>
-<h2>I am currently working at an StartUp dedicated to change the way we see the world of interactions between people! </h2>
+<h2 align="center">I am currently working at an StartUp dedicated to change the way we see the world of interactions between people! </h2>